 Sam Bobinski is an adventurous and versatile double bassist, electric bassist, arranger, and teacher based in Connecticut.
-With backgrounds in classical, jazz, rock, and funk music, Sam has traveled along many different musical avenues, and is always looking for more to explore.
+With backgrounds in classical, jazz, rock, and funk music, Sam has thus far had an eclectic career as a remote recording artist and performing musician.

 As an educator, Sam has considerable experience working with middle school to college-level students.
 Sam was a fellow and teaching artist with the MusAid Organization, teaching at their workshops in Belize City, Belize (2014, in collaboration with the Pallotti School of Music) and San Salvador, El Salvador (2017, in collaboration with El Sistema El Salvador).
 In both of these programs, Sam worked with students of all ages, teaching private lessons, coaching chamber ensembles, and coaching the youth orchestras in intensive 2-week sessions.
 Sam was also a teaching artist with the Yale Music In Schools program from 2014-2016, teaching private lessons and coaching ensembles in both their school year program and their summer academy program.